Verizon plans to quadruple the number of 5G phones this year

 Verizon plans to launch 20 5G devices in 2020, or four times the number that came out last year.
 More importantly, the devices won't all command a hefty premium.
-Verizon plans to release phones that initially fall under the $800 price tag in the first half, and will get to a phone that's priced under $600 in the second half, Verizon Wireless CEO Ronan Dunne said in an interview on Tuesday in a meeting room held in the bowels of the Sands Convention Center at CES 2020.
+Verizon plans to release phones that initially cost about $800 in the first half of the year, and will get to a phone priced under $600 in the second half, Ronan Dunne, head of the Verizon Consumer Group, said in an interview on Tuesday in a meeting room in the bowels of the Sands Convention Center here at CES 2020 in Las Vegas.

-The number marks is a huge jump from 2019, when most of the 5G networks around the world made their initial release.
-The next-generation wireless technology promises to vastly enhance the speed and responsiveness of your mobile connection and drive new fields like self-driving cars and telemedicine, but has so far experienced growing pains with limited range and inconsistent coverage and speeds.
+The number marks a huge jump from 2019, when most of the 5G networks around the world made their initial appearance.
+The next-generation wireless technology promises to vastly enhance the speed and responsiveness of your mobile connection and drive new fields such as self-driving cars and telemedicine, but has so far experienced growing pains with limited range and inconsistent coverage and speeds.

 Dunne, who declined to name any specific devices, expressed confidence that the price of the devices would go down, and said that he had to turn down vendor partners wanting to build 5G phones.

-His claim is significant because there are a lot of questions about the breadth of support that Verizon's flavor of 5G, which is powered by a high-frequency spectrum called millimeter wave, will get from the industry.
-Millimeter-wave allows for radically improved speeds over 1Gbps, but it has strict limitations on coverage, currently only covering select parts of cities and NFL stadiums and not being able to penetrate into buildings.
+That statement is significant because there are a lot of questions about the breadth of support that Verizon's flavor of 5G, which is powered by a high-frequency spectrum called millimeter-wave, will get from the industry.
+Millimeter-wave allows for radically improved speeds of over 1Gbps, but it has strict limitations on coverage, currently only covering select parts of cities and NFL stadiums and not able to penetrate into buildings.

 Verizon is among the few carriers championing just the millimeter-wave flavor for now.
 Dunne, however, isn't concerned.